monetree/hub/readme.md

-Url env points.
+Url end points.

-visit http://127.0.0.1:8000 for Ui to share input in POST method visit http://127.0.0.1:8000/api/ - to get all fibonacci datas from database.
+visit http://127.0.0.1:8000 for Ui to share input in POST method visit http://127.0.0.1:8000/api/ - to get all fibonacci datas from database in json api. visit http://127.0.0.1:8000/table/ - to get all fibonacci datas from database in Ui - table.